Cross Sections

 Getting Nuclear Data

-# Download recommended nuclear data (one-time setup)
+# Download pre-built HDF5 nuclear data from https://openmc.org/data/

 # Point to a specific cross sections file